 First Degree Arson

-Arson is charged in the first degree when a person willfully and intentionally sets fire to a person or an occupied building or when a person causes a fire in an occupied building while manufacturing or attempting to manufacture a controlled dangerous substance (CDS), .
+First degree arson is charged when a person willfully and intentionally sets fire to a person or an occupied building or when a person causes a fire in an occupied building while manufacturing or attempting to manufacture a controlled dangerous substance (CDS).
+Acts of arson include setting fire and burning or causing the destruction of property through the use of an "explosive device, accelerant, ignition device, heat-producing device, or substance."

 Second Degree Arson